Road Cut Permits

 $1,000,000 Each Occurrence

 Insurance certificates must read as follows: Sandy City, its employees, officers, agents, volunteers and assigns are listed as an additional insureds.
 (30 days written notice shall be sent to the City upon cancellation, suspension, etc. of the policy).

-You can find a copy of Sandy City's bond form below, which will be used to cover any excavations within the City's right-of-way.
+You can find a copy of Sandy City's bond form above, which will be used to cover any excavations within the City's right-of-way.
 We believe this form will be convenient to the contractors working in Sandy City as it is a continuous bond and will not require renewal.
 It will remain in full force and effect for all excavation permits until canceled as per the terms outlined in the bond.

 *In addition, we encourage you to bring any plans or drawings associated with the job as well as a proposed traffic control plan and work schedule when you come in for a permit.